softwareguru/beam-summit-website/content/sessions/2023/beam-templates-efficiency-of-engineers-and-or-compute.md

 tags:
 ---

-Chartboost has been using Beam templates to keep our Data Engineers developing pipelines efficiently.
-In this talk, we will share some of our experiences, and some of our recent learnings - especially around performance benchmarks, which were done to help us quantify the [ potential ] tradeoffs between developer and computational efficiency.
-We will share the concrete numbers and methods, so you can make your own decision.
+Chartboost has been using forms of Beam and Dataflow for years.
+We got started with dataflow templates.
+In this talk, we will share our perceived pros/cons as well as how and why we evolved into writing actual Beam.
+We share some of what we’ve been able to accomplish, and lessons learned throughout our journey.